mediolano-app/.github/profile/README.md

 ## Programmable IP for the Integrity Web
+#### Fully control and make money from your IP

-Mediolano empowers creators, artists and organizations to make money from their content, without requiring them to know anything about crypto.
+Mediolano is a permissionless intellectual property platform designed to empower creators, artists, and organizations to protect and monetize their content—without needing any prior knowledge of crypto.

-With permissionless services for Programmable Intellectual Property (IP), leveraging Starknet’s high-speed, low-cost transactions and zero-knowledge proofs, Mediolano provides a comprehensive suite of solutions to tokenize and monetize assets efficiently, transparently and with sovereignty.
+Built on Starknet, Mediolano harnesses fast, cost-effective transactions and zero-knowledge proofs to offer a permissionless and programmable framework for Intellectual Property (IP).
+Our open protocol makes it simple to tokenize and monetize digital assets with transparency, efficiency, and full sovereignty.

-With zero fees, Mediolano’s open-source protocol and dapp ensures immediate tokenization and protection under the Berne Convention for the Protection of Literary and Artistic Works (1886), covering 181 countries.
-This framework guarantees global recognition of authorship, providing verifiable proof of ownership for 50 to 70 years, depending on jurisdiction.
+Through its zero-fee, open-source protocol and dApp, Mediolano enables instant tokenization and protection of creative works in accordance with the Berne Convention (1886), which spans 181 countries.
+This legal infrastructure guarantees global recognition of authorship and provides verifiable proof of ownership for 50 to 70 years, depending on the jurisdiction.

-The platform also introduces advanced monetization, enabling diverse approaches to licensing, royalties, and financing creators economies.
-These tools are designed to offer integrations with various ecosystems, including communities, games, and AI agents, unlocking the true power of Programmable IP for the Integrity Web.
+Our tools are designed for seamless integration with diverse ecosystems—including communities, games, and AI agents—tapping into the full potential of Programmable IP for a more equitable, creator-led digital economy.

 ![Mediolano.app](https://mediolano.app/wp-content/uploads/2025/03/Mediolano-Dapp-20250310alpha.png)